 Office: GB-3350H Phone: 706-721-7835 Email: email@example.com

 Patricia Frederickson received both her BA in Rhetoric (2011) and MEd in Educational Technology (2012) from Georgia College in Milledgeville, Georgia.
 She has been working within the Augusta University community since early 2013, and the MD/PhD program since 2014.
 Patricia is a member of Lambda Pi Eta, the national communication honors society, and has also presented speeches and papers several times at annual Georgia Communication Association conferences.
-She is currently pursuing her Masters of Public Administration, and spends her spare time volunteering for the American Foundation for Suicide Prevention, reading, and just generally enjoying cats.
+She is currently pursuing her Masters of Public Administration (expected 2019), and spends her spare time volunteering for both the Crisis Text Line and the American Foundation for Suicide Prevention, reading, and just generally enjoying cats.